 This Coding Tip was updated on 8/12/2022

 In 2018, HIA reviewed 39,828 inpatient records.
-This is part 5 of a series as we have been looking at the top 5 DRG’s with recommendations over this week.
+This is part 2 of a series as we look at the top 5 DRG’s with recommendations over this week.

 The information contained in this coding advice is valid at the time of posting.
 Viewers are encouraged to research subsequent official guidance in the areas associated with the topic as they can change rapidly.